A-S620/rabbit-holes/_holes/Hafiz.md

 I see this as we are holding on to the parts of ourselves we need to let go, yet can't bring ourselves to.
 So we keep these things in the dark and "bad" place in ourselves so that we can revisit them when no one is watching us.
 Because perhaps we feel we can only be more of ourselves there.

+I also see attachments as a synonym for addictions/ desires.

 "So that you can sneak away
 From time to time
 And try to squeeze light